By Alisoun Mackenzie

 - Consistency – avoid tokenism by embracing being a better antiracist ally consistently in all you say and do across all areas of your life–not just while overseas.

-- Educate yourself – on the country you’re visiting and particularly from natives so you have a broader perspective of the country rather than that presented solely by those from those of white privilege.
+- Educate yourself – on the country you’re visiting and particularly from local communities, so you have a broader perspective of the country rather than that presented solely by those from those of white privilege.
 Acknowledge the role of colonialism, slavery, conflicts, and any power dynamic that exists between your country and the country you are visiting.

 - Do your research – if you’re considering getting involved in a charitable project, check them out thoroughly and establish to what extent they are working with and listening to the needs of those they seek to serve.
 Check out my blog: How to Choose a Charity to Support Through Your Business (practical tips for anyone, not just business owners).